zaproxy/zaproxy-website/site/content/blog/2023-09-11-browser-recorder/index.md

 ---
 title: "GSoC 2023 Browser Recorder"
-summary: "ZAP has released new addon called client addOn for browser recording which be empower users to create Zest Scripts."
+summary: "ZAP has introduced a new feature to record pre-task activities such as logging in etc. using Browser Recorder."
 images:
 - https://www.zaproxy.org/blog/2023-09-11-browser-extension/images/zapgsoc.png
 type: post